How Many Thoracic Vertebrae Do We Have

 7 min read

-To grasp this detail, don't forget to break down what each vertebra does.
-The thoracic vertebrae are part of the upper part of the spine, located between the cervical vertebrae (neck vertebrae) and the lumbar vertebrae (lower back).
-But they serve as a bridge, supporting the weight of the head and facilitating movement.
+To grasp this detail, make sure to break down what each vertebra does.
+That said, the thoracic vertebrae are part of the upper part of the spine, located between the cervical vertebrae (neck vertebrae) and the lumbar vertebrae (lower back).
+On top of that, they serve as a bridge, supporting the weight of the head and facilitating movement.
 Think about it: each thoracic vertebra is uniquely shaped to accommodate the spinal cord and protect it as it travels through the vertebral canal.
 Without these vertebrae, the spine would lose its structural integrity and functionality.

 In addition to their structural role, the thoracic vertebrae contribute to the formation of the rib cage.
 They connect to the ribs through the costal cartilages, which are critical for protecting the heart and lungs.
 This connection is vital for maintaining respiratory function, making the thoracic vertebrae a key player in both the nervous and circulatory systems.